Winged Victory of Samothrace: The statue

-The statue, in white Parian marble, depicts a winged woman, the goddess of Victory (Niké), alighting on the bow of a warship.
+The statue, in white Parian marble, depicts a winged woman, the goddess of Victory (Nike), alighting on the bow of a warship.

 The Nike is dressed in a long tunic (χιτών, chitôn) in a very fine fabric, with a folded flap and belted under the chest.
 It was attached to the shoulders by two thin straps (the restoration is not accurate).
 The lower body is partially covered by a thick mantle (ἱμάτιον, himation) rolled up at the waist and untied when uncovering the entire left leg; one end slides between the legs to the ground, and the other, much shorter, flies freely in the back.
 The mantle is falling, and only the force of the wind holds it on her right leg.
 The sculptor has multiplied the effects of draperies, between places where the fabric is plated against the body by revealing its shapes, especially on the belly, and those where it accumulates in folds deeply hollowed out casting a strong shadow, as between the legs.
 This extreme virtuosity concerns the left side and front of the statue.
 On the right side, the layout of the drapery is reduced to the main lines of the clothes, in a much less elaborate work.